-I'll begin posting new questions and answers in late August, and during the summer will be sharing thematic posts bringing together responses on similar topics from the past two years.
-You can see those collections from the first year here.
+I'll begin posting new questions and answers in early-to-mid-September, and during the summer will be sharing thematic posts bringing together responses on similar topics from the past three years.
+You can see those collections from the first two years here.

 Today's theme is on brain-based learning.
 Previous themes have been:

 I'll be spending the summer organizing questions and answers for the next school year, and there is always room for more!